Skip to Main Content

 Citing Sources

-Any words, ideas or images that you do not create yourself must be properly credited to avoid plagiarism.
+hand with finger pointing rightAny words, ideas, or images that you do not create or come up with yourself must be properly credited to avoid plagiarism.

-Citing information sources acknowledges the origin of your information and it provides support and credibility to your work by showing evidence of your research.
+Citing information sources acknowledges the origin of your information, and it provides support and credibility to your work by showing evidence of your research.

 Library & Learning Resources, City College of San Francisco